lindaxeva/datablix/README.md

 ## What it is doing behind the scenes

-First, Datablix takes a look at each column and figures out what kind of value it holds:
+First, Sheetblix takes a look at each column and figures out what kind of value it holds:

 | Kind | How it decides |